jgoerzen/vintage-computing/README.md

 ## PDP-10 with TOPS-20

 The old TOPS-20 operating system on the PDP-10 - before Unix even!
 I know little about this system.

-Launch with `vint pdp10-tops20` and follow the instructions.
+Two systems are provided: a very basic one at `vint pdp10-tops20`, and a more complete one at `vint pdp10-tops20-panda` running the [panda dist](https://www.ldx.ca/notes/tops-20-notes.html).
+The latter even has EMACS and TECO installed; see the link for details.

+The basic image uses SIMH; the panda one uses klt20.

 You may find these links helpful:

 - [TOPS-20 (TWENEX)
   notes](https://www.ldx.ca/notes/tops-20-notes.html)